Lewis Hamilton: Legal issues

-On 18 December 2007, Hamilton was suspended from driving in France for a month after being caught speeding at 196 km/h on a French motorway.
+Hamilton was suspended from driving in France for a month on 18 December 2007 after being caught speeding at 196 km/h on a French motorway.
 His Mercedes-Benz CLK was also impounded.
 Two days before the 2010 Australian Grand Prix, Victoria Police witnessed Hamilton "deliberately losing traction" in his silver Mercedes-AMG C63, and impounded the car for 48 hours.
 Hamilton immediately released a statement of apology for "driving in an over-exuberant manner".
 After being charged with intentionally losing control of a vehicle, Hamilton was eventually fined A$500 (£288), being described as a "hoon" by the magistrate.

-In 2017, Hamilton's rights management company 44IP opposed Swatch Group's application to register a trade mark for "HAMILTON INTERNATIONAL" in Europe for the sale of watches and timepieces.
-This was likely to have been encouraged, or even required, by Hamilton's own watch sponsor.
+In 2017 Hamilton's rights management company 44IP opposed Swatch Group's application to register a trade mark for "HAMILTON INTERNATIONAL" in Europe for the sale of watches and timepieces.
 44IP alleged that Swatch Group's application was made in bad faith and that it was contrary to "fair competition" in relation to 44IP's existing "LEWIS HAMILTON" mark.
-In 2020, the case was heard before the European Union Intellectual Property Office (EUIPO).
+In 2020 the case was heard before the European Union Intellectual Property Office (EUIPO).
 The EUIPO rejected 44IP's arguments, ruling that there had been no bad faith by Swatch Group (with "HAMILTON INTERNATIONAL" having been used on relevant goods since 1892) and that 44IP's "LEWIS HAMILTON" trade mark did not extend to the word "HAMILTON" alone for the purposes of protecting the existing mark.

 Residence

-Hamilton moved to Luins, Vaud, Switzerland in 2007, citing privacy as his main reason for leaving the UK.
+Hamilton moved to Luins, Vaud, Switzerland, in 2007, citing privacy as his main reason for leaving the UK.
 He later said on the television show Parkinson that taxation was also a factor in his decision.
 In 2010, Hamilton, like many other Formula One drivers, moved to Monaco, purchasing a house worth a reported £10 million.
-Hamilton also owns an apartment in Manhattan, New York which he bought for US$40 million in 2017, and an estate in Colorado where he has said he would live after his retirement.
+Hamilton also owns an apartment in Manhattan, which he bought for US$40 million, and an estate in Colorado where he has said he would live after his retirement.